marwahaha/moodle-format_tabbedtopics/README.md

 To assign a topic to a tab you need to be in edit mode.
 Then from the topic edit menu chose one of the options named "To Tab ...".
 The topic then will immediately been moved there.
 If this is the 1st topic assigned to a tab the tab will appear automatically (while removing the last topic from a tab will have it removed again).
 Clicking on it will show the assigned topic(s) and hide all others.

+Initially tabs are named "Tab 1" to "Tab 5" but may be renamed (see below).

-Only tabs with assigned visible topics to them will be shown.<br>
+Only tabs with assigned (visible) topics will be shown.<br>
 When tabs are shown and a page is loaded the left-most visible tab is always made the active one.

 The "Module Content" tab